 Travel expenses of the executive board members when attending executive board meetings (excluding state convention).

-Travel expenses of committee chairmen when attending fall and winter executive board meetings.
+Travel expenses of committee chairs when attending fall and winter executive board meetings.

 c.
 Expenses of the state president, president-elect, immediate past president, and vice president for membership when attending regional conference, and International convention.
 These expenses include registration, one-half (1/2) the cost of a double room per person per conference/ convention night, plane coach fare or direct mileage (whichever is least costly) plus tolls, ICP/IMC functions as related to the conference/convention, and any parking fees for the state president only.